Nicklas Lidström: Playing career

-Widely considered one of the greatest defencemen of all time, Lidström was awarded the Norris Trophy seven times, a feat matched by only one other player (Doug Harvey) and exceeded only by Bobby Orr (who won the trophy eight times).
-Lidström was nominated for the award a total of 12 times in his last 14 seasons in the NHL, the first three times finishing as the runner-up, and won it in seven of his last ten (2004–05 had no winner due to the NHL lockout).
+Widely considered one of the greatest defencemen of all time, Lidström was awarded the James Norris Memorial Trophy seven times, a feat matched by only one other player (Doug Harvey) and exceeded only by Bobby Orr (who won the trophy eight times).
+Lidström was nominated for the Norris a total of 12 times in his last 14 seasons in the NHL, the first three times finishing as the runner-up (1998 to 2000), and won the award in seven of his last ten (2004–05 had no winner due to the NHL lockout), including three consecutive awards from 2001 to 2003 to become the first defenceman since Orr to win three straight.
 In his final 16 seasons (beginning in 1995–96), he finished no lower than sixth place in Norris Trophy voting.
+Lidström was also named to twelve NHL All-Star Teams, including ten First Team and two Second Team selections.

 Lidström played his entire 20-year NHL career with the Detroit Red Wings, finishing his career with the second-most Stanley Cup playoff games played in NHL history, with 263 appearances (Chris Chelios ranks first with 266).
 He was a member of four Stanley Cup-winning teams, in 1996–97, 1997–98, 2001–02 and 2007–08.
 Save for the cancelled 2004–05 season lockout year, Lidström played in the playoffs for an NHL record 20 consecutive seasons (an honour he shares with Larry Robinson).

 Known for his durability, Lidström consistently ranked amongst the top in the NHL in ice time per game.
 He averaged 28:07 minutes in the 2005–06 season, a career-high.
-He won three consecutive Norris Trophies from 2001 to 2003 to become the first defenceman since Bobby Orr to win three straight.
 In the 2003–04 season, he played in the 1,000th game of his career, having missed only 17 games in 12 1/2 seasons (1994–95 was shortened to 48 games instead of the usual 82 by a labour dispute).

-In the 2002 Stanley Cup playoffs, Lidström was named the winner of the Conn Smythe Trophy as most valuable player during the playoffs, becoming the first European to ever be awarded the trophy.
+At the conclusion of the 2002 Stanley Cup playoffs, Lidström was named the winner of the Conn Smythe Trophy as most valuable player in the postseason, becoming the first European to ever be awarded the honor.

 Early career

 Lidström began his career in Avesta, Sweden, playing with Skogsbo SK, before moving on to play with VIK Västerås HK of the Swedish Elitserien.
-In three seasons with the team, he played in 103 games, scoring 12 goals and 30 assists.
+In three seasons with the team, he played 103 games, scoring 12 goals and 30 assists.